vpetersson/vpetersson.com/_posts/2018-03-15-rapsberry-pi-model-b-vs-raspberry-pi-model-b+.md

 For the test, I used the classic network testing tool`iperf`.

 So how did it go?
 Turns out that it is almost three times as fast.
+It is nowhere near full Gigabit speed, but it still a nice performance improvement.

 ![](/assets/pi3-vs-pi3+.png)